weiqiangt/antrea/docs/ovs-pipeline.md

   enabling all Nodes to use this MAC address instead of the actual MAC address of the appropriate remote gateway.
 This enables each vSwitch to act as a "proxy" for the local gateway when receiving tunnelled traffic and directly take care of the packet forwarding.
-At the moment, we use an hard-coded value of aa:bb:cc:dd:ee:ff.
+At the moment, we use a hard-coded value of aa:bb:cc:dd:ee:ff.
 * *`normal` action*: OpenFlow defines this action to submit a packet to “the traditional non-OpenFlow pipeline of the switch”.
 That is, if a flow uses this